ptarroso/map-phylo-div/README.md

 Phylogenetic diversity (PD) aims to describe the evolutionary history within an assemblage of species.
 This diversity metric is very different from other more common (as species richness) because it includes the evolutionary relationships between species.
-A low species richeness location, for instance, might harbor notable evolutionary histories that would be described by high values of PD.
+A low species richness location, for instance, might harbor notable evolutionary histories that would be described by high values of PD.

 The websites relies on the client-side processing for calculating the PD after